 In the Site Identity section, you can also set a site icon, which is a small icon that is displayed at the top of the browser tab.

 Here you can also set Site Title and Tagline, which are displayed at the top of the page.
-You can turn them off or replace them by the appropriate Header image.
+You can turn them off or replace them with the appropriate Header image.

 2.2.
 Header Image